Shaping a Vibrant Culture in Our Organization & Broader World:

-The language of the retreat has been adapted for leadership development of the entire management team of the (secular) Cattaraugus County Department of Social Services, while the spiritual roots of the practice have served in the ongoing contemplative formation for communities of women religious.
-The facilitator also has experience integrating these themes into organizations that are Catholic in ways that reverence the wisdom of the Catholic tradition and honor the religious and cultural diversity of the staff.
+The language of the retreat has been adapted for leadership development of the entire management team of the (secular) Cattaraugus County Department of Social Services, while the spiritual roots of the practice have served in the ongoing formation for faith communities.

 The workshop may be offered for professional continuing education among mental health counselors and social workers, and is typically offered over the course of five 2-hour sessions or as two 1-day reflective in-services (separated by weeks or months for integrative purposes).
 We adapt the content and timeframe according to organizational needs and scheduling rhythms.

 I gained a lot of insight into my tendencies when reacting to conflict and have taken steps to become a better listener.
 That has led to deeper connections with people who appreciate being heard instead of being "corrected."
 I contracted with Healing Divisions to bring this to our braoder leaership team. - Tony Turano, Commissioner of Cattaraugus County Social Services

 Everyone in healthcare could benefit from this process.
 I’ve already shared a number of the tools with my colleagues! - Nursing Leader

 This has transformed the way I talk to clients and groups about their emotions. - Licensed Clinical Social Worker

 This has really improved my relationship with my spouse.
 Having the awareness of how our neurological defensive responses can so quickly get activated and prompt us to assume less than noble intentions... this helped us tremendously in breaking out of the "stuckness" of our usual patterns.